thefirstofthe300/python-playground/README.md

 # python-scratch-pad
-Random crap I decided/was voluntold to write
+Random stuff I decided/was voluntold to write